Anunth-R/Fast-Robots/lab_7.md

 ![image](https://github.com/user-attachments/assets/028a3de0-0979-4e24-9792-92d79a20fd45)

 However, after some tuning, I found that a varience of 20mm seemed to produce better results.
-For sig_3, I noticed during the labs that the TOF sensor had an uncertainty of around 45mm.
+For R, I noticed during the previous labs that the TOF sensor had an uncertainty of around 45mm.
 Therefore, I selected this value for R.

 ![image](https://github.com/user-attachments/assets/dfa6062a-51af-49eb-bffb-6636ff91c11a)